kwaldenphd/sqlite-to-python/README.md

 - Modify SQL queries for the Python programming environment
 - Understand the basics of data loading, storage, memory, and program performance

-[Click here](https://raw.githubusercontent.com/kwaldenphd/sqlite-to-python/main/sqlite-to-python.ipynb) and select the "Save as" option to download this lab as a Jupyter Notebook.

 ## Acknowledgements

 The author consulted the following resources when writing this tutorial.